tg12/tg12/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on cloud stuff
+- 🔭 I’m currently working on SRE/DevSecOps
 - 🌱 I’m currently learning how to cook
 - 👯 I’m looking to collaborate on anything
 - 🤔 I’m looking for help with anything